Bordeaux is Back: How Boston is Leading the Return of France’s Noblest Wines

 Gordon’s Fine Wines & Liquors in Boston brings more than 75 years of fine wine expertise to the city.
 Offering moderate prices on Bordeaux, the team has seen a rising number of customers searching for aged-classified growth wines in the expansive category, especially on futures.
 To accommodate wine connoisseurs looking to keep their Bordeaux blends and other selections at the perfect temperature, Gordon’s also opened a wine storage facility right off Mass Pike on the Newton/Watertown line.

 For serious Bordeaux devotees, Gordon’s is running a tasting of the Union des Grand Crus de Bordeaux at the Boston Harbor Hotel on January 19.
-In addition to hosting in-store tastings with winemakers from all over the world, Gordon’s schedules regular events at all five store locations and boasts the area’s largest mailing list for fine wine with separate programs for Bordeaux and Burgundy.This post is a sponsored collaboration between Gordon's Fine Wine and Liquors and Boston magazine's advertising department.
+In addition to hosting in-store tastings with winemakers from all over the world, Gordon’s schedules regular events at all five store locations and boasts the area’s largest mailing list for fine wine with separate programs for Bordeaux and Burgundy.This is a paid partnership between Gordon's Fine Wine and Liquors and Boston Magazine's City/Studio